Making a connection

-Midship Pipeline is owned by Midship Pipeline Company, LLC, a company in which Cheniere has an equity investment.
-This nearly 200-mile, 36-inch diameter natural gas pipeline connects gas production from the STACK and SCOOP plays in Oklahoma’s Anadarko Basin to growing Gulf Coast and Southeast markets via deliveries to existing pipelines.
-Midship commenced service in Q2 2020.
-It includes a new-build mainline pipeline and three compressor stations, seven receipt meter stations, two lateral pipelines with a booster station and associated facilities.
-The pipeline begins in Kingfisher County, Oklahoma and terminates and interconnects with existing natural gas pipelines near Bennington, Oklahoma.
+The Midship pipeline is owned by Midship Pipeline Company, LLC, a company in which Cheniere has an equity investment.
+This nearly 200-mile, 36-inch diameter natural gas pipeline beginning in Kingfisher County, Oklahoma and terminating near Bennington, Oklahoma.
+The pipeline connects gas production from the STACK and SCOOP plays in Oklahoma’s Anadarko Basin to growing Gulf Coast and Southeast markets via deliveries to existing pipelines.
+The Midship pipeline was placed in service in April 2020 and continues to operate safely and reliably.

 Pipelines are the safest and most efficient means of transporting natural gas and petroleum products according to National Transportation Safety Board statistics.
-Cheniere monitors our pipeline facilities from our Gas Control Center 24 hours a day, 365 days a year.
-Learn and always follow your state’s one-call laws and best practices.
+The pipeline is monitored 24 hours a day, 365 days a year.
 To help maintain the integrity of pipelines and their rights-of-way, it is essential that pipeline and facility neighbors follow the guidelines listed below to help ensure the continued safe transmission of natural gas through the pipeline.
 Here’s what you can do:

 - Become familiar with the pipelines and facilities in the area (marker signs, fence signs, etc.) and record the operator name and contact information.

 - Be aware of any unusual or suspicious activities taking place within or near the pipeline right-of-way or pipeline facility and report to the pipeline operator and local law enforcement.

 - Report pipeline emergencies immediately to our gas control center at (877) 375-5002 or call 911.